chalibrownonguti/WK1-Code-Chalenge/README.md

 Challenge 3: Net Salary Calculator (Toy Problem)
 Given the basic salary and benefits of an employee, write a program that would calculate the Payee Tax, NHIF, NSSF Deductions and net salary.

-NB: Use KRA, NHIF, and NSSF values provided in the link below.
+ Use KRA, NHIF, and NSSF values provided in the link below.

+# links
 https://www.aren.co.ke/payroll/taxrates.htmLinks to an external site.

 https://www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.